sane/sane/README.md

 ##Deployment
-**Note:** This is still the bit under most heavy development.
-We are planning to add an automated nginx container which will make it easy to make yout development environment identical to your production environment and just instantly deploy the containerized app.
+**Note: This is still very much work in progress.
+We are planning to add an automated nginx container which will make it easy to instantly deploy the containerized app without any changes to the environment.**

-In the meantime find the old readme:
+In the meantime find the old deployment readme:
 * `pm2 start app.js -- --prod` in `/server` starts sails in production mode on port 80
 * `ember build --environment=production --output-path=../server/assets/`.
    * That builds the app and copies it over to be included with Sails.